 Slope compensation can also improve the noise immunity of a current-mode controlled supply.
 When the inductor ripple current is small compared to the average current (as in Figure 19a), a small amount of noise on the current sense or control signals can cause a large pulse-width jitter.
 The magnitude of this jitter varies inversely with the difference in slope of the two signals.
 By adding slope as in Figure 19b, the jitter is reduced.
 In noisy environments it is sometimes necessary to add slope $m > m_2$ in order to correct this problem.
-However, as m increases beyond $m = m_2^2/2$, the circuit becomes less perfectly current controlled.
-A complex trade-off is then required; for very noisy found empirically.
+However, as m increases beyond $m = m_2/2$, the circuit becomes less perfectly current controlled.
+A complex trade-off is then required; for very noisy circuits the optimum amount of slope compensation is best found empirically.